mkorosec/JavaSerialization/README.md

+Intro
+================
 Java serialization performance in different scenarios, focus is on EE integration scenarios (EJB, REST webservice and client in war or jar)
-================

 Modules
 ----------------